 Huntington's Disease Center of Excellence

 The Huntington's Disease Society of America named UC Davis a Center of Excellence for Family Services and Research, recognizing its expertise in clinical care for Huntington's disease patients.
-Huntington's is a hereditary, degenerative brain disorder that gradually inhibits motor and cognitive functions.
-Patients in the advanced stage become wholly dependent upon others for their care.
 UC Davis has held the distinction since 2001.

 Breast Imaging Center of Excellence